 In the Historic Third Ward District are Cafe Benelux, Water Buffalo, and the Wicked Hop that offers amazing options for brunch or just enjoying some great atmosphere.
 Across the street is the Milwaukee Public Market that is home to fresh fish, meats, a wine and beer bar, cafes, retail, and other culinary delights.

 Down the road in the Fifth Ward is the Milwaukee Brewing Company that offers tours on Saturdays and the Central Standard Craft Distillery for $4 Bloody Mary’s done the old-fashion way on Sundays.
 A little further away by car, Honey Pie Cafe serves one of the best pies anywhere.
 The bourbon fudge and blueberry cream pies are worth ruining your diet.

-The price options for tickets range from $16.50, $26.50, $31.50, $46.50, and $56.50.
-The $16.50 price point is well worth the admission price to the Wave, but a $46 and $56 price tag seem somewhat high for indoor soccer, even though it is for seating in the first three rows of the arena.
+The price options for tickets range from $16.50, $21.50, $26.50, $31.50, $46.50, and $56.50.
+The $16.50 price point is well worth the admission price to the Wave, but a $46 and $56 price tag seems somewhat high for indoor soccer, even though it is for seating in the first three rows of the arena.
 Compared to other teams in the league, the Wave ticket prices are somewhat on the higher side.
-However, the team is a first class organization and worthy of a visit to any stadium traveler.
+However, the team is a first-class organization and worthy of a visit to any stadium traveler.

 All indoor soccer games should be like a Milwaukee Wave game experience.
 The sport has seen its up and downs since the original Major Indoor Soccer League ceased operations in 1992, but the Wave have managed to be an anomaly in a sea of defunct indoor soccer franchises.
 Attending a Wave game should be on a list for any sports enthusiast who may or may not enjoy soccer.
 I have to commend the Wave for being a top level organization and if I ever find myself back in Milwaukee, I look forward to attending another game.